 Your distributor is likely to be releasing multiple films around the same time as yours.
 That’s just the nature of the business.
 We generally need to have at least 5-7 films that we’re promoting or getting ready to release at any one time in order to continue to pay our overheads.
 As such, if you can amplify the successes we have for your film, it’s likely that they’ll have a much greater effect than if we just sent out the announcements on our own.

 Being a successful filmmaker requires a lot of the same skills required to build community.
-The Filmmaking relies on your ability multiple sorts relationships and build community around yourself.
+(Check the Community Tag below for more on why.)
 Your social media is generally the easiest way to understand that.
-This is also not JUST about sales.
-It’s also about how personal you are, and likely feeds into how easy you are to work with.
+Again, this is not JUST about sales.
+It’s also about how personal you are and likely feeds into how easy you are to work with.

-3. We beed to see you understand and engage with your target market.
+3. We need to see you understand and engage with your target market.

 4. If you’re a filmmaker, you’re a public figure.
 We need to see how well you manage that.